-“This not-too-sweet, very simple cake is perfect for that ‘it’s four o’clock and I need a little something with a cup of coffee’ moment,” says Julia Turshen about this recipe and I completely agree.
+“This not-too-sweet, very simple cake is perfect for that ‘it’s four o’clock and I need a little something with a cup of coffee’ moment,” says Julia Turshen about this lemon cake recipe, and I completely agree.
 I’ve had a little slice of this every day this week, and it’s been delightful.

-This recipe comes from the book Small Victories.
-If you think you’re not familiar with Julia Turshen’s work, you probably actually are – she’s co-authored books with Gweneth Paltrow and Mario Batali, to name a few.
+This lemon olive oil cake recipe comes from the book Small Victories.
+If you think you’re not familiar with Julia Turshen’s work, you probably actually are.
+To name a few instances of her work, she’s co-authored books with Gweneth Paltrow and Mario Batali.
 During the month of November, she’s teaming up with a bunch of bloggers to share recipes and help raise money for No Kid Hungry’s Friendsgiving program.

 She writes: “This cookbook, like most cookbooks, assumes that whoever is reading it has access to food and not only the desire, but also the time, energy, and means to cook.
 How great would it be if that were the case for everyone?
 I firmly believe that if you have the privilege of eating however much you want whenever you want, you should spend some time ensuring that others have the same opportunity.”
 You can click here to read more about it and give a little something!

-What I love about the recipes in Small Victories is that Julia has spin-off ideas for every recipe (I know how all of you love recipe options and I do too!).
-Her original Afternoon Cake recipe calls for orange, but since she said any citrus would work, I went with lemon… for obvious reasons.
+What I love about the recipes in Small Victories is that Julia has spin-off ideas for every recipe.
+(I know how all of you love recipe options and I do too!)
+Her original Afternoon Cake recipe calls for orange, but since she said any citrus would work, I made this lemon cake… for obvious reasons.

 Each recipe also comes with a little tip (the titular small victory).
 Here’s a tip she shared for cutting parchment paper to fit in a round pan, which is much easier than the way I used to do it:

 Rip off a piece of parchment that’s a bit bigger than your pan.
 Fold it into a square then fold it in half to make a triangle and fold it in half again to make an even more narrow triangle.
-Place the tip of the triangle in the center of the pan.
+Then, place the tip of the triangle in the center of the pan.
 Use scissors to cut off the excess parchment that extends beyond the pan.
-Unfold the parchment and, voila, you have a perfect circle that fits into your pan.
+Finally, unfold the parchment and, voila, you have a perfect circle that fits into your pan.